Karnataka elections: Will Congress give ticket to actress-turned-politician Ramya?

 Bengaluru, April 6: In politics, it is her involvement as the head of social media communications wing of the Congress that actress-turned-politician Ramya got national fame and recognition.
-Before that she was elected as a Member of Parliament (MP) from Karnataka's Mandya constituency during the 2013 bypolls.
+Before that, she was elected as a Member of Parliament (MP) from Karnataka's Mandya constituency during the 2013 bypolls.
 However, a year later, during the 2014 Lok Sabha elections when she again contested polls from Mandya constituency she lost it.

 Nonetheless, these days, Ramya, 35, is known as the person who changed the image of her party president Rahul Gandhi, at least on social media.
 As Karnataka is gearing up for elections, rumours say that the Congress might once again field Ramya as a candidate from her home constituency Mandya.